andrii-sudak/website/content/contact.md

 ####

 {{< alert icon="shield" iconColor="#ffffff" textColor="#ffffff" >}}
-Confidential files are sent encrypted (AES-256) and password-protected as ZIP, PDF, or Microsoft® Office documents.
+Confidential files are sent encrypted (AES-256) and password-protected as ZIP or Microsoft® Office documents.
 Please ensure any sensitive data you send to me is also encrypted.
 {{< /alert >}}

 ####